tebri11/en-for-designers/08-clarity-first/index.md

 ![image](logo1.jpg)

-### What problem did the project solve?
+### What problem did the project solve? jaký problém řeší
-- H
+- increase visitors like kids and family, create new visual style,

-### What actions did you take to do this project?
+### What actions did you take to do this project? - jaké kroky
-- H
+- they have any design and good visual communation, I do analyze, new logotype, font and marketing communationcommunation

-### How successful were you in solving the problem?
+### How successful were you in solving the problem? - jak úspěšný
-- H
+- everything is in the process and I may change something.

 ---
 ## Keywords